 La Plagne is a big ski area but remember there are many more runs available to skiers with a Paradiski pass in Les Arcs.

-La Plagne is an excellent place to learn: all of the high-altitude resort centres have their own nursery slopes.
+La Plagne is an excellent place to learn: all of the resort centres have their own nursery slopes.

 Looking for private or group ski lessons in La Plagne?
 Ultimate-Ski and partner CheckYeti work with leading ski schools and ski instructors in over 500 ski destinations throughout Austria, France, Germany, Italy and Switzerland.
 Let us help you choose the right ski school or instructor for you, and book online.

 La Plagne is a great resort for intermediates, particularly now that the link to Les Arcs gives you even more options.

 La Plagne's does not have green runs, so its blue runs tend to be gentle with some parts almost flat.
 If intermediates want a challenge they should choose red runs - and fortunately there are lots of them.

 Most of the red runs are graded correctly.
 Watch out for Kamikaze from Grand Rochette down to Champagny however: the first two sections are seriously steep for a red run.
 (You can skip half of the steep part if you join the run from Les Verdons.)
 Harakiri or the wonderfully long Mont de la Guerre are usually better options for nervous intermediates.